justinhon1/C4RM_Bondpricing_autograding/README.md

-# The assignment to code Bond pricing function
+# The assignment is to code Bond pricing function

 # Pseudo code